Locations:

 Effects of bottle feeding too long

-Right about now you might be thinking, “Why does it matter when we transition our kid to adult cups?
+Right about now, you might be thinking, “Why does it matter when we transition our kid to adult cups?
 Isn’t two years an arbitrary guideline?”

 Like most milestones, you can give or take a month or two without worrying too much about baby’s progress.
-But that doesn’t mean the two-year guideline is random or unimportant.
+But that doesn’t mean the 2-year guideline is random or unimportant.
 As Dr. Sherman explains, letting baby drink from a bottle or sippy cup for too long can have unintended consequences.

 The process gets more difficult